mgood13/ETL_Project/README.md

 Load: PostgreSQL Relational database, expected tables to generate:
 Important subset data from each dataset (x3)
 Make & model Key table
+Combined tables that will demonstrate each combinations of our tables such as comparing horsepower data between our used car datasets or examining car brands available in each region.